 2. Flagler Avenue

 There are two main hubs of entertainment in New Smyrna Beach.
 Flagler Avenue is the most well known with its prime location leading onto the beach.
-And Canal Street Historic District is perfect for those that want a hidden gem vibe.
+And Canal Street Historic District is perfect for those who want a hidden gem vibe.

 This ½ mile stretch is the heartbeat of the beach vibe in New Smyrna Beach.
 Surfer-chill and small-town-friendly, the five blocks that end at the ocean are lined with craft breweries, restaurants, and bars among the surf shops, gift shops, and boutiques.